 Over several evenings throughout the school year, parents are encouraged to attend informational talks, group discussions, and specific lessons to provide greater insight into the daily life of your child.
 A favorite is “The Journey,” an evening event where parents follow a particular section of the curriculum from the 0 – 6 level all the way through the 12 – 14 level.

-Opportunities to learn about the Montessori philosophy, the NNMS curriculum, and your child’s progress abound:
+Opportunities to learn about the Montessori philosophy, the NNM curriculum, and your child’s progress abound:

 - Parents are invited to observe in their child’s classroom to see a typical day.